 All portions of a tree, excluding the trunk and roots, such as branches and foliage.

 DBH (diameter at breast height)

-The diameter or caliper of a tree trunk at the height of 4 1/2 feet aboveground.
+The diameter or caliper of a tree trunk at the height of four and one half (4 1⁄2) feet aboveground.